 Your PPS’s size and power rating more or less determine its recharge time.
 Most of the products on this list can completely charge in an hour when plugged into AC power.
 That’s ideal for a trip schedule where you don’t stop in any one place for very long.

 If you plan to camp for several days while overlanding, it might be worth buying portable solar panels alongside your power station.
 You can set up your solar panels to charge continuously, ensuring a constant power supply.

 Weight and Portability

-The difference between 10 and 20 pounds means carrying your PPS in one hand vs. lugging it around with two hands.
+The difference between 4.5 and 9kg means carrying your PPS in one hand vs lugging it around with two hands.
 That’s something to consider if you’re loading and unloading your car every morning and evening.
 Ask yourself before buying: How portable is this portable power station?